 While it can be used with various different metals, some machines might not be able to punch through thicker materials.
 The more advanced and capable machines are pricey, and you’ll still have to do a bit of post-processing, especially for more complex designs.

-Compatible Materials for Sheet Metal Forming
+What Are the Materials Suitable for Sheet Metal Forming?

 There are mainly six sheet metal materials that are used in manufacturing and suitable for sheet metal forming.
 At Xometry, we offer instant quoting on sheet metal forming for these materials and more.

-Stainless steel: This material is super strong, has good malleability, and is corrosion resistant, making it very common in medical, and food and beverage.
+- Stainless steel: This material is super strong, has good malleability, and is corrosion resistant, making it very common in medical, and food and beverage.

-Aluminum: Another option with excellent corrosion resistance and malleability is aluminum.
+- Aluminum: Another option with excellent corrosion resistance and malleability is aluminum.
 This lightweight metal also has thermal and electrical conductivity, and an impressive strength-to-weight ratio.
 It’s used in everything from household and industrial appliances, aerospace components, and power lines.

-Hot-rolled steel: Used in construction and for things like automotive chassis and railroad tracks, hot-rolled steel is a cost-effective material that’s fairly easy to form, although it’s not designed for parts that need extreme precision.
+- Hot-rolled steel: Used in construction and for things like automotive chassis and railroad tracks, hot-rolled steel is a cost-effective material that’s fairly easy to form, although it’s not designed for parts that need extreme precision.

-Cold-rolled steel: There are a few more steps to forming this material than hot-rolled steel but this just makes it stronger.
+- Cold-rolled steel: There are a few more steps to forming this material than hot-rolled steel but this just makes it stronger.
 It’s used in home appliances, structural components, and aerospace parts.

-Galvanized steel: This is a durable and affordable metal with good corrosion resistance.
+- Galvanized steel: This is a durable and affordable metal with good corrosion resistance.
 It’s often used in roofing, air conditioning, refrigeration, and industrial machinery.

-Copper: This extremely malleable material has good electrical and thermal conductivity which is why it’s so often found in electrical applications.
+- Copper: This extremely malleable material has good electrical and thermal conductivity which is why it’s so often found in electrical applications.

 We often form sheet materials 0.6mm to 6.35mm thick, but depending on the design and the type of metal, we can support other gauges.

-Advantages of Sheet Metal Forming
+What Are the Advantages of Sheet Metal Forming?

 Despite the multitude of different processes available, many industries time and time again turn to sheet metal forming for their manufacturing needs.
 This versatile method is less expensive than some other manufacturing methods, like casting or forging.
 The process is flexible, allowing for many different designs and applications.